pedestal/pedestal-docs/documentation/application-overview.md

 Focusing on apps allows us to step away from the implementation details of the web and create higher level abstractions.

+We are also interested in creating interactive applications, this kind of application can only be a single-page app.
+Inputs come from many different sources are not aligned with page loads.

 ### An application